raspberrypilearning/hamster-party-cam/README.md

 6. Save and test your code.
 Your pressure senstive switch should now trigger some disco lights on the pibrella.
 The hamsters will love that!

 ##Step 4: Hamsters need Music to Dance!
-Finally let's trigger some tunes for the hamsters to dance to, by downloading an Mp3 file and playing it using omxplayer.
-You can use your own mp3's if you transfer them to your Raspberry Pi, just change the name of the file in the code.
+Finally let's trigger some tunes for the hamsters to dance to, by downloading a sound file like a `.mp3` or `.wav`and playing it using omxplayer.
+You can use your own sound files if you transfer them to your Raspberry Pi, just change the name of the file in the code.

 ###Activity Checklist:
-1. First you will need to put an mp3 onto your Raspberry Pi.
+1. First you will need to put a a sound file onto your Raspberry Pi.
 You can do this either by connecting it to the internet and typing the following line into LXTerminal:

 	`wget https:// `

-	or, by transfering an mp3 from a computer with a usb memory stick.
+	or, by transfering a sound file from a computer with a usb memory stick.
+2. Add `sys, os` to the end of the `import` line.
-2. Now navigate to the line `print("party!")` and underneath add `os.system('omxplayer hamsterdance.mp3 &')` *Note: that you will need to replace the name of the mp3 iwth the name of the file you are using if it is different from the one being used here.*
+3. Now navigate to the line `print("party!")` and underneath add `os.system('omxplayer hamsterdance.mp3 &')` *Note: that you will need to replace the name of the mp3 iwth the name of the file you are using if it is different from the one being used here.*
 3. Save the file and test that the program works by triggering the switch again.

 ###Final Project Code: